grinnell-cs/datavis-intro/README.md

 Why are you taking this course?
 >
 JaeEun - Data Visualiztion sounds interesting.
-To learn more about data science and ways to analyze said data in a way that can be understood.
+Zachary - To learn more about data science and ways to analyze said data in a way that can be understood.

 What are your concerns about this course?
 >
 JaeEun - Learning many languages that are unfamiliar.
-I'm concerned about the time committment as I'm enrolled in 18 credits and working roughly 15 hours a week.
+Zachary - I'm concerned about the time committment as I'm enrolled in 18 credits and working roughly 15 hours a week.

 What topic in this course are you most excited to cover?
 >
 JaeEun - The Showcase
-I'm most excited to cover JavaScript and advanced web design, in a data way.
+Zachary - I'm most excited to cover JavaScript and advanced web design, in a data way.

 Do you have any questions for me?
 >